fjknat/KarrosTech-SWE-Challenge/README.md

 My TODO list:
 ----------------------------------------------------------------------
 - Implement how to draw maps with GPS data and export base64 format for Latest Tracks API.
-- Improve GSP file parse, caching with list favorite GPS.
+- Improve GSP file parse, smart caching with list favorite GPS.
 - Authentication and authorization with Spring security
 - Why we don't use Time Series DB as InfluxDB for GPS data.
 With real-time or near real-time we can store as regular time series.